-Tauranga City Council is made up of two separate parts that work together for the benefit of the citizens who live here.
+Tauranga City Council is made up of two separate parts that work together for the benefit of Tauranga's residents and ratepayers.

-The first part is the elected members ('the Council') - consisting of a Mayor and ten councillors.
-The elected members make decisions, on behalf of the citizens, to meet the needs of the entire Tauranga community.
+The first part is the elected members - consisting of a Mayor and ten councillors.
+The elected members make decisions, on behalf of our citizens, to meet the needs of the entire Tauranga community.

-The second part is the organisation - (also 'the Council') - consisting of staff who provide the services and the facilities/projects - which deliver on the decisions made by the elected members.
+The second part is the organisation - consisting of staff who provide the services and the facilities/projects to our community and deliver on the decisions made by the elected members.

 - to enable democratic local decision-making and action by, and on behalf of, communities; and